0install/0repo/README.md

 License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307  USA

+The feed.xsl and feed.css stylesheets have their own license; see the file headers for details.

 Bug Reports
 -----------